 Phenotypic resistance to cefoxitin, as a proxy for ceftazidime resistance and MRSA corresponded to genotypically-predicted methicillin resistance, with one susceptible isolate being predicted to be resistant.
-Of note, stocks of cefoxitin discs were poorly maintained at FPRRH during the study period and 28 isolates were not able to be tested.
+Of note, stocks of cefoxitin disks were poorly maintained at FPRRH during the study period and 28 isolates were not able to be tested.
 Of 13 isolates tested, five (38%) were resistant (MRSA).
-In contrast to the rates of resistant isolates to other antibiotics, the percentage of MRSA at FPRRH is similar or higher than those reported elsewhere (Kampala: 37.5% [9], 29% [47] and 28% [39]; Mbale: 27% [35] and Gulu: 22% [16]).
+In contrast to the rates of resistant isolates to other antibiotics, the percentage of MRSA at FPRRH is similar or higher than those reported elsewhere (Kampala: 37.5% [9], 29% [46] and 28% [39]; Mbale: 27% [35] and Gulu: 22% [16]).
 All five MRSA isolates from FPRRH were MDR.
-We found that 14% (4 of 28) of isolates that were not tested harboured mecA, a clear genetic indicator of MRSA.
-The majority (71%) of isolates (30 of 41) also harboured the blaZ gene which encodes a β-lactamase conferring resistance to a range of penicillins and other $\beta$ -lactam antibiotics.
+14% (4/28) of isolates that were not tested harboured mecA, a clear genetic indicator of MRSA.
+The majority (71%) of isolates (30/41) also harboured the blaZ gene which encodes a β -lactamase conferring resistance to a range of penicillins and other β -lactam antibiotics.
 Two such isolates remained susceptible to ciprofloxacin, which could be recommended as an alternative treatment in these cases.